 Graham Greene for his roles in the 1991 Dance with Wolves

-There has only been one Native MUSICIAN to *WIN* an Oscar;
+There has only been one Native to *WIN* an Oscar;

-1982, Buffy St Marie – Best Music, Original Song for An Officer and a Gentleman, For the song “Up Where We Belong”.
+1982, Buffy Sainte Marie (Musician) – Best Music, Original Song for An Officer and a Gentleman, For the song “Up Where We Belong”.

 There has only been one Native FILMMAKER to be short-listed for an Oscar;

-2000, Joanelle Romero’s (actor/director/producer/founder of Red Nation Film Festival/Native Women in Film) documentary short, American Holocaust: When It’s All Over I’ll Still Be Indian, narrated by Edward Asner, makes the Academy’s Documentary shortlist in preliminary round.
+2000, Joanelle Romero’s (actor/director/producer/founder of Red Nation Film Festival/Native Women in Film) documentary short, American Holocaust: When It’s All Over I’ll Still Be Indian, narrated by Edward Asner, makes the Academy’s Documentary Short Branch.
+She was shortlisted in preliminary round.
 This documentary is the first and only film that compares Hitler’s attempted genocide of German Jews with the U.S. government’s treatment of American Indians and the lasting effects on the culture today.

-Romero’s was entered into the The Academy Awards for OSCAR consideration in 2000.
-22 short films were entered that year, then Academy’s Documentary Branch determined the shortlist in a preliminary round of voting “9 were chosen for consideration” American Holocaust: When It’s All Over I’ll Still Be Indian was part of that 9 chosen.
+Romero’s film was entered into the The Academy Awards for OSCAR consideration in 2000.
+22 short films were entered that year, then Academy’s Documentary Branch determined the shortlist in a preliminary round of voting “9 films were short-listed out of 22 films submitted that year.
+American Holocaust: When It’s All Over I’ll Still Be Indian was part of the 9 chosen.
 Then five were nominated.
-Before the film was removed from Youtube it had reached 2 million views.
+Before the film was removed from Youtube in 2009, it had reached 3 million views .
 You can watch this award-winning film on Red Nation Television Network. www.rednationtv.com